Upper photo: Large Marsh Grasshopper (Stethophyma grossum) Norfolk July 2024

-'Wildlife roundup published in the Summer issue of 'Tern' magazine by the Norfolk Wildlife Trust covering period January-March 2024 by Robin Chittenden
+Pre-edited version of the 'Wildlife roundup' published in the Autumn issue of 'Tern' magazine by the Norfolk Wildlife Trust covering the autumn by Robin Chittenden

 Birdline East Anglia